jjhutchi/point-shaving-rep/point-shaving-replication.md

-Replicating Point Shaving: Corruption in NCAA Basketball
+Replicating Point Shaving: Corruption in NCAA Basketball with NBA Data
 ================
 Jordan Hutchings
 22/04/2021

-# Replicating Point Shaving: Corruption in NCAA Basketball with NBA data

 The purpose of this document is to replicate the study, [Point Shaving:
 Corruption in NCAA